 About FIT Counts

-- Wait for a good day.
+- This survey takes place between the beginning of April and the end of September.
+Wait for a good day.
 The weather should be warm and dry.

 - If the sky is clear (less than half cloud) the minimum temperature for a count is 13˚C